nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 ```
 ````

 for display math.
-This only looks half-TeXy at first, but it's easy to type _and_ integrates nicely with Markdown.
-Thanks to the backticks, indicating to Markdown parsers that the contents are "code", it's never messed with.
+This only looks half-TeXy at first, but it's easy enough to type _and_ integrates nicely with Markdown.
+Thanks to the backticks, (which indicate to Markdown parsers that what follows is "code") its contents never messed with.
 There is no confusion with dollar signs either.

-The only thing you can _not_ use in inline math is backtick-dollar without exiting LaTeX, but that's perhaps something one can live with. 😉
+### Conclusion

+GitHub's current choice of syntax goes against the Markdown grain.
+Fixing bugs is here hard, as highlighted by the fact that none of initial syntax issues could be fixed yet.
+It'll continue to be an uphill battle for GitHub engineers, and I'm afraid such math support will never be reliable, let alone complete.

+I estimate that the technical debt induced by `$`-math is high enough to warrant a redesign.

+Backtick math is a viable alternative, proven to work in practice.
+When coming from the TeX world (like me), typing backticks might feel unfamiliar at first, but it's easy to get used to, especially in a Markdown context.
+Since it eliminates _all_ the issues described above, it is, in my opinion, the syntax that GitHub should have adopted.
+Perhaps it's not too late to make a switch.